 What will I need to do if I am on hepatitis B medications?

-If you are receiving hepatitis B medications, you will need to be monitored very closely by your physician.
-You will need blood tests every 3 to 6 months to monitor the viral load and the ALT level and other hepatitis B tests (such as "e antigen," which often occurs when the viral load is high), and you will need to see your doctor regularly as well.
+If you are receiving hepatitis B medications, you will need to be monitored very closely by your provider.
+You may need blood tests every 3 to 6 months to monitor the viral load and the ALT level and other hepatitis B tests (such as "e antigen," which often occurs when the viral load is high), and you will need to see your provider regularly as well.